ben/ben.github.com/content/blog/cv/index.md

 I am the technical lead for Side Conversations, a system that surfaces as conversational features in several Zendesk products, and integrates with Slack and email.
 Our team of seven built a sub-product that generates tens of millions of dollars in ARR.

-I've continued my habit of shaping the culture of the company around me by writing a chat bot, adding automation to development workflows and bringing GitHub and Slack closer together.
+I continue to improve company culture using the tools of an engineer.
+I introduced a chat bot, adding automation to development workflows, as well as nudging towards a more inclusive workplace on Slack.
 I've also had a hand in developing company strategy for providing developer tools and platforms.

 <p style="float: right;"><em>2014 — 2016</em></p>